sagemathinc/cocalc-doc/source/project-settings.rst

 Hide or delete project
 ######################

-Next in the Project Settings window is the section for hidden and deleted projects, which do not appear in the normal project list
+Next in the Project Settings window is the section for hidden and deleted projects:
-(the list you get when you click `Projects` at upper left).

-If the current project is neither hidden nor deleted, you will see this:

 .. image:: img/project-settings/hide-or-delete.png
      :width: 60%
      :align: center
+     :alt: buttons for Hide Project and Delete Project

 ***************************
 Hidden vs. Deleted projects